-Rasmussen is assistant professor in the Department of Nutrition and Health Sciences at the University of Nebraska-Lincoln (UNL).
-Prior to joining the UNL department, she was associate professor in the Department of Clinical Nutrition at Rush University Medical Center in Chicago.
+Rasmussen is assistant professor in the Department of Nutrition and Health Sciences at the University of Nebraska--Lincoln.
+Prior to her work at UNL, she was associate professor in the Department of Clinical Nutrition at Rush University Medical Center in Chicago.

 Ph.D. in Molecular Nutrition, University of Nebraska-Lincoln, 2008